 Children’s Film Club

 We would very much like to start a children’s branch of the Film Club so we are looking for volunteers to co-ordinate this.
 It would be great to get a group of parents together to organise a regular screening for children.
 We would hope that the children would get involved in the planning, advertising, catering, etc. Any ideas?
-Please contact Jo Wilson (660376) if you think you might be able to help.
+(Leave a comment here and it will be passed on.)

 Film Club Committee